Book an

 Application and Use

-PP405 is delivered as a 0.05% topical gel, applied once daily.
+It is delivered as a 0.05% topical gel, applied once daily.
 The 4-week randomized portion is followed by an optional open-label extension to assess long‑term safety and durable effects.

 Researchers actively test PP405 on individuals with androgenetic alopecia, and early results indicate potential benefits for telogen effluvium, post-chemotherapy hair loss, and other dormant-follicle conditions.
 The current trials include both men and women.

-Benefits and Potential of PP405
+Benefits and Potential

 • Regrowth from dormant follicles—not just slowing hair shedding